kief/infrastructure-as-code.com/_patterns/core-stack/wrapper-stack.md

 published: true
 ---

 A Wrapper Stack is an [infrastructure stack definition](/patterns/core-stack/) which is used to import stack code from a module, and pass configuration values for a specific stack instance.
-This is essentially a mechanism to [configure stacks](/patterns/stack-configuration/).
+This is essentially a mechanism to [configure stacks].

 ![A Wrapper Stack is an infrastructure stack definition which is used to import stack code from a module, and pass configuration values for a specific stack instance.](images/wrapper-stack.png)